micro-manager/micro-manager.github.io/_pages/Mosaic3.md

 ### Sequence table

-&lt;INCLUDE Note text="It's often better to use [Create Sequence](#create-sequence "wikilink") to populate the sequence table instead of hand-filling an empty Sequence table.
+&lt;include notice icon="info" content="It's often better to use [Create
+Sequence](#create-sequence "wikilink") to populate the sequence table instead of hand-filling an empty Sequence table.
 The Sequence table is being described first to introduce the nomenclature (particularly the